 The bison is known by its binomial species name of Bison bison.
 Bison are the largest land mammal in North America and live in the United States and Canada.
-There were upwards of thirty million bison in America at one time but were forced to near extinction by hunting and the movement of people to the west.
+There were upwards of thirty million bison in America at one time but were forced to near extinction by hunting and people’s movement to the west.

 There is a lot of information about American bison, and I wanted to condense this for you.
 I am sure you will find out some fantastic facts about these magnificent American animals.

-The word bison is a Greek word which means ox-like animal.
+The word bison is a Greek word that means ox-like animal.
 Bison were known as buffalo since 1619 when Samuel de Champlain published his book ‘The works of Samuel de Champlain”.

-Samuel, a Frenchman names the buffalo after the translation of the word beef.
+Samuel, a Frenchman, named the buffalo after the translation of the word beef.
 The French word is boeuf, which means a large cow.
 The book was written after visiting natives of the Nipissing First Nation.
 They showed him a drawing of the animal along with various skins and hides.